-- Almost all of the facilities and/or land uses that would typically be dependent or rely upon transit/transportation facilities have support of these types of transportation facilities.
-However, Campbell Elementary School located on 47th Ave just north of Railroad Ave is not adequately served by transit. - The lack of pedestrian and bicycle connectivity within the city also contributes to the lack of transportation options for the transit dependant population in the city.
+- Almost all of the facilities and/or land uses that would typically be dependent or rely upon transit/transportation facilities have support of these types of transportation facilities. - The lack of pedestrian and bicycle connectivity within the city also contributes to the lack of transportation options for the transit dependant population in the city.